JoeBoiii72/BEEP/README.md

 # BEEP
+Generate tones from a starting frequency, stops at around 17,000Hz...
-Generate tones Pretty useless, uses the beeping function that appears in windows.h.
+Pretty useless, uses the beeping function that appears in windows.h.